MushyCamel/devfolio/README.md

 },
 ```

-## Setting Up The Blog
+## Setting Up The blog

 The blog is an optional portion of the template and the content for it exists in the `content/blog` folder.
 All blog posts are written in Markdown by default and the template ships with a couple sample posts so you can get an idea of what's possible (i.e. syntax highlighting).
 If you'd rather not have a blog, simply delete the sample posts inside the folder while ensuring that the folder itself (`content/blog`) is kept as Gatsby still looks for it (you may also need to add `.gitkeep` to the folder so git recognizes it).
-If there are no posts in the folder, you will not see a Blog link at the top nor will you see the _Latest Posts_ section on the homepage.
+If there are no posts in the folder, you will not see a blog link at the top nor will you see the _Latest Posts_ section on the homepage.
 Once you add your first post, this will re-appear.

-### Adding a New Blog Post
+### Adding a New blog Post

 To create a new blog post, create a new folder in `content/blog` with the name being the URL you want for the blog post.
 For example, if you create a folder `content/blog/hello-world`, the resulting path to your blog post will be `mysite.com/blog/hello-world`.